lancopku/Skeleton-Based-Generation-Model/README.md

 # Skeleton-Based-Generation-Model
-Code for "A Skeleton-Based Model for Promoting Coherence Among Sentences in Narrative Story Generation"
+The Code for "A Skeleton-Based Model for Promoting Coherence Among Sentences in Narrative Story Generation"
 ## Requirements
 * ubuntu 16.04
 * python 3.5